Improve MLLM Benchmark Efficiency through Interview: Proposed Method

 The difficulty determined module integrates information theory and adaptive testing theory.
 Its core objective is to dynamically adjust question difficulty to efficiently maximize information gain about the model's capabilities.
-Prior to evaluation, the model's ability interval is defined, assumed to be \([0, 10]\).
-An initial estimate is made using a bisection-like strategy, starting from the midpoint of this interval.

-The self-information formula from information theory serves as the cornerstone for question selection.
-The information obtained from a single observation is calculated as:

-where \(p\) and \(q\) denote the prior probabilities of the model answering correctly and incorrectly, respectively, which can be manually configured; \(p_0\) and \(q_0\) represent the observed probabilities of correct and incorrect responses; \(C(p)\) and \(C(q)\) are confidence functions.
-This formula indicates that higher prior correctness probability \(p\) yields less information, while lower \(p\) results in more information gain, with confidence weighting applied.

-During question selection, expected information gains for questions of varying difficulty levels are computed based on the current ability estimate.
-Question difficulty ranges from 1 to 10, with empirical accuracy expectations: 70\% for Level 3, 50\% for Level 5, and 30\% for Level 7, and so on.
-Questions maximizing expected information are prioritized.
-If the model consistently answers easy questions correctly, the difficulty is increased according to adaptive testing theory; conversely, failures trigger a decrease in difficulty, iteratively converging towards the interviewee's ability level.

-The feedback from the interviewer allows us to calculate the amount of information in the interviewer's answer to the previous question, and if the amount of information is high, the difficulty of the question is adjusted according to whether or not it answered the question correctly.
-This process can be expressed as:

-where $L_t$ denotes the difficulty level of the t-th question, $I_t$ denotes the amount of information in the response to the t-th question, and $hit_t$ denotes the response to the t-th question, which is correct if it is 1, and incorrect if it is the other way round.
-Although the introduction of response informativeness can lead interviewers to answer questions of comparable difficulty at their own level to a greater extent, an uneven distribution of data difficulty can keep interviewees under the same low or high difficulty level for a long time.
-So we introduce $R_l$ to help adjust the level selection and avoid this problem.
-The process can be expressed as follows:
+Let the outcome of a question at difficulty level $l$ be $Y\in\{0,1\}$ (correct/incorrect) with success probability ${p}_l$.
+The expected information (Bernoulli entropy):